 A financial model is simply a tool that’s built in Excel to forecast a business’ financial performance into the future.
-The forecast is typically based on the company’s historical performance and requires preparing an income statement, balance sheet, cash flow statement and supporting schedules (known as a 3 statement model).
-From there, more advanced types of models can be built such as discounted cash flow analysis (DCF model), leveraged-buyout, mergers and acquisitions, and sensitivity analysis.
-Below is an example of financial modeling in Excel:
+The forecast is typically based on the company’s historical performance, assumptions about the future, and requires preparing an income statement, balance sheet, cash flow statement and supporting schedules (known as a 3 statement model).
+From there, more advanced types of models can be built such as discounted cash flow analysis (DCF model), leveraged-buyout (LBO), mergers and acquisitions (M&A), and sensitivity analysis.
+Below is an example of financial modeling in Excel.

 The output of a financial model is used for decision making and performing financial analysis, whether inside or outside of the company.
 Inside a company, executives will use financial models to make decisions about: